jpf91/jpf91.github.io/content/blog/2025-04-22-estimating-digital-design-size.md

 check -assert -mapped
 ```

-The comments should provide some idea of what the script is doing.
+The comments in the script should provide some hints at what it is doing.
-And finally, here's our `make synth` output for the ASIC part:
+Finally, here's our `make synth` output for the ASIC part:
 ```
 ========================== IHP Summary ==========================